erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

   M -- m --> D

+  style M fill:#b7cbde,stroke:#333
   style D fill:#Fff9e3,stroke:#333
 ```

-Other graph construction decisions:
+New graph construction decisions:

 -   We assume that the influence of birth order on family size ***b***
-    is consistent over time (the same effect size for mothers and
+    is consistent over different generations.
+This assumption may come
-    daughters).
-This assumption may come from domain knowledge or be a
-    common sense simplification.
+    from domain knowledge or be a common sense simplification.
--   We also assume that the influence of the unobserved confound ***k***
+-   We also assume that the influence of the unmeasured confound ***k***
     is the same for mothers and daughters.

+Our generative model is a linear one as each variable is produced by an
+additive combination of other variables.
+In a linear model, the
-The covariance between two variables can be calculated directly from a
+covariance between two variables (the extent of variation between two
+variables measured using observation pairs) can be calculated directly
-causal graph.
+from the graph.

 If ***b*** is the causal influence of B1 on M, then the covariance
 between B1 and M is just the causal effect ***b*** multiplied by the